brandontlocke/downloadingamerica/readme.md

 It will ask for a URL.
 Paste in the regular results URL from any Chronicling America search result page and hit enter.

+If you have a lot of results, this may

 ## Notes
 This is very much in beta and has only been tested with a few different search scenarios.
-It's possible that extremely large results will break it.
+For right now, it only works on smaller queries (under about 3k pages)

-Some newspapers are missing key metadata (such as page numbers) which may result in files overwriting themselves.
-Be sure to check your results.
+Some newspapers are missing key metadata which may result blank metadata or filenaming issues.

 ### Next Steps
 I'm open to hearing feedback if there is anything people would like to have changed.
 At some point I would like to parse the search query to make a nicer looking readme, but that will wait another day.